Abby Mader

 Michelle Baron

-Michelle Baron is a Senior Program Associate at SUMC where she supports the Clean Mobility Options Program in providing clean and accessible transportation solutions to California’s underserved communities.
+Michelle Baron is a Program Coordinator at SUMC where she supports the Clean Mobility Options Program in providing clean and accessible transportation solutions to California’s underserved communities.
 She comes to SUMC with a background in climate change, sustainability, environmental justice, equity, and policy.

 Michelle received her Master of Public Policy with an emphasis in Environmental and Resource Policy and a Bachelor of Science degree in Sustainability Studies at the University of California, Riverside.